 Cool Hat: Notably averted.
 Duke's hats and allegedly Cool Shades are mostly horribly uncool.
 Which is part of his demented charm, really.

 Did I Just Say That Out Loud?: Inverted with Duke's musings about what to do with the hitchhiker should he discover the truth about him and Dr. Gonzo.
 Most of it is mumbled to himself, roughly in sync with the narration; the line "Jesus, did I say that?" is the only thing he actually says out loud.

 Drink Order: Either rum or Wild Turkey 101 for Duke—as with the real Thompson—although he's not averse to tequila.

-Raoul Duke: We had two bags of grass, seventy-five pellets of mescaline, five sheets of high powered blotter acid, a salt shaker half full of cocaine, and a whole galaxy of multicolored uppers, downers, screamers, laughers... and also a quart of tequila, a quart of rum, a case of beer, a pint of raw ether and two dozen amyls.
+Raoul Duke: We had two bags of grass, seventy-five pellets of mescaline, five sheets of high powered blotter acid, a salt shaker half full of cocaine, a whole galaxy of multicolored uppers, downers, screamers, laughers... also a quart of tequila, quart of rum, case of beer, pint of raw ether and two dozen amyls.
 Not that we needed all that for the trip, but once you get locked into a serious drug collection, the tendency is to push it as far as you can.